 More and more employees need to adapt their work schedule to their way of life.
-This is especially relevant for working parents, working carers and mature age employees.
-The National Employment Standards (NES) gives employees the right to apply for flexible working arrangements.
+This flexible working arrangement would be relevant for working parents, working carers and mature age employees and they have the right to apply through The National Employment Standards (NES).

 Section 65 of the Fair Work Act 2009 (FW Act) provides that an employee may request flexible working arrangements in particular circumstances.
 The circumstances are:

 The employee is a parent or has responsibility for the care of a child of school age or younger (including an employee returning from parental leave);

 - The employee is a carer within the definition of the Carer Recognition Act 2010;

 - The employee is experiencing violence from a member of the employee’s family; or